GuyRayOv/openweather/README.md

 💬 **Reflection**

 Overall, I enjoyed building this application.
 It was my first time using AI chat tools to debug and fine-tune code, which was both helpful and an exciting new experience.

-The project took me several tens of hours to complete, and it helped deepen my understanding of API integration, JSON handling, and web app deployment using Streamlit.
+Funtions: show\_temperature\_histogram, and show\_temperature\_trendline where copied from a Chat until i found a version that done crush. the reset where handwritten

-And, oh, performance... sacks.
+Performance... sacks.
 I really need to learn python profiling/optimizations at some point

+The project took me some 200hours to complete, and it helped deepen my understanding of API integration, JSON handling, and web app deployment using Streamlit.